wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/2-add-data-source.md

 1. Select **Connect**.

-You’ve connected to your SharePoint list, and you can display the data in the gallery control.
+You’ve connected to your list in Microsoft Lists, and you can display the data in the gallery control.

 ## Add an action data source such as Office 365 Outlook